Guo-Yuqing/scNanoSeq-CUT-Tag/README.md

 Rscript 04_archr.R $antibody
 ```
 ## 03_peak_calling
 These scripts in the `03_peak_calling` folder were used to peak calling.
-For scNanoSeq-CUT&Tag has a high signal-to-noise ratio, peak calling was performed using SEACR (v1.3).
+For scNanoSeq-CUT&Tag has a high signal-to-noise ratio, peak calling was performed using SEACR (v1.3) with parameters 'non stringent 0.05'.
+To further improve the precision of peak calling, we retained the peaks supported by at least (1.5% * No. of total cells) cells, setting a minimum threshold of 5 cells for support. .
 ```
 sh sbatch_get_fragment_callpeak.sh
 ```